jedisct1/zigly/README.md

 ![Zigly](logo.png)
 ========

-This is Zigly.
-A library to write Compute@Edge services in pure Zig.
+The easiest way to write Compute@Edge services.

 ## What is Compute@Edge?